 Family systems approach to resolving family problems in which the entire family unit is the client.
 Problems within one family member are problems for the entire family.
 People are not the problem, the problem is maintained by each member of the family.

-Child psychotherapy integrates evidenced-based interventions with a focus on social and emotional development.
-Child treatment goals are aimed at understanding emotion, feelings and problem solving skills.
+Our youth and young adult therapy services focus on social and emotional development.
+Child treatment goals are aimed at understanding emotion, feelings and support the client in developing problem solving and coping skills.

 Mental health is what you tell yourself on your best days….and your worst.
 It’s the compassion and empathy you show yourself because no one knows your story better than you.